mickekring/CalStats/README.md

 ![v0_5](https://user-images.githubusercontent.com/10948066/124654275-ab980d80-de9e-11eb-9deb-3f576c32234b.jpg)

 ## What is it and what does it do?
-It's a Python script that reads your calendar - and based on the prefix of the name of your calendar events, it creates statistics from it.
-Then it updates a website so that you can view it in a more user friendly way.
+I plan everything work related in my calendar and name the calendar events with prefixes like; '__ADM:__ Schedule' (ADM = Administration), '__WEB:__ Blogs' and so on.
+The script then groups all 'ADM:', 'WEB:' and other categories (hard coded in the script), calculates the time and divides it by the total time to get some percentages and other stuff that is useful to me.
+Simply put, it's a tool for me to make sure I spend my time well.

-I plan everything in my calendar and name the calendar events with prefixes like; 'ADM: Schedule', 'WEB: Blogs' and so on.
-The script then groups all 'ADM:', 'WEB:' and other categories (hard coded in the script), calculates the time and divides it by the total time to get some percentages and other stuff.
+The Python script runs on a Raspberry Pi and fetches and updates statistics every 10 minutes, uploads the php-files to my web server via sftp.

 ![cal](https://user-images.githubusercontent.com/10948066/124256060-283b8c80-db2b-11eb-93fe-8a4928c986e2.jpg)